 Q & A

 It differs in the scope and direction of the work.
-Traditional coaching works primarily with the conscious mind, while Lisa specializes in working with the unconscious mind and the wider field of intelligence using evidence based techniques.
-In each session you'll be guided into a liminal state of awareness and experience a journey into the deeper mind.
+Coaching works primarily with the conscious mind, while Lisa specializes in working with the unconscious mind and the wider field of intelligence using evidence based techniques.
+In each session you'll be guided into a liminal, lightly expanded state of awareness and experience a journey into the deeper mind.

-Lisa's coaching and healing work is an opportunity for you to receive deep listening and inquiry that can offer a wider perspective and understanding of the day to day or big picture in your life.
-Having an impartial, compassionate sounding board is an opportunity to experience yourself in a different way, apart from the roles you may hold at work and at home.
-There's a mentoring aspect of the relationship engages the nurturing energy often associated with the fairy godmother or wise woman archetype, something that is often very lacking in modern life.
+Lisa's guiding and healing work is an opportunity for you to receive deep listening and inquiry that can offer a wider perspective and understanding of the day to day or big picture in your life, an opportunity to experience yourself in a different way, apart from the roles you may hold at work and at home.

 What are "depth methods"?